-The background feature allows you to not only assign a color (solid or gradient) but also the ability to upload your own image to use as the background.
+The background feature allows you to not only assign a color, but it also has the ability to upload your own image to use as background.

-There are however some tips to consider when using image / pictures as a background versus a color.
+There are some tips you may want to know when you are using image as a background versus just a solid color background.

 By default background images will be tiled:

 Think of tiling as a mosaic over a floor.
 The same tile repeats to cover the area of the background.
 To in case of an image you upload, if it is less than the dimensions of your canvas area, it will be repeated across the X and/or Y axis (Width vs. height) of your canvas.

 The reason tiling occurs due to smaller images in larger canvas area is because if it didn’t tile; you’d end up with heavily stretched images that would other wise looked stretched.

 How can you avoid tiling of your image in the background area?